 Calling after-hours usually will connect to an outgoing voice mail recording that will say the pronunciation.
 Whenever someone answers the phone and says the pronunciation you’re looking for, you can always respond with, “I’m sorry, I must have dialed the number incorrectly.” 🙂

 Librarians and realtors usually are happy to tell you the pronunciations of street names.
 Several narrators have told me that hotel employees also are very helpful about local place names.
 Also, the property tax assessor’s office is a good resource for street and neighborhood names.
+Some narrators have consulted with a university linguistics department in their research.

 If your book mentions a real business name, Google their phone number and call them!